subatomicdev/binancebeast/README.md

 ## Status

-REST, WebSockets and User Data fully supported for USD-M and COIN-M.
+REST, WebSockets and User Data fully supported for USD-M, COIN-M Futures and SPOT.

 **Updates**

+1st Sept

+Initial support for the Spot market.
+Remember, the Spot market uses different keys to the Futures.
+You can create keys for the Spot testnet [here](https://testnet.binance.vision/).

 31st August